Your complete guide to self coaching — self coaching guide and techniques

 Important Notes about Doing Self Coaching | Best Practices for How to Coach Yourself

-Now I want to make three really important points — if you are doing self coaching, these are essential to keep in mind:
+Now that we've gone through sample self coaching questions as part of this Self Coaching Guide & Techniques training, I want to make three really important points — if you are doing self coaching, these are essential to keep in mind:

 1) Self honesty and self trust are essential to doing this work.